JackScottAU/SNOCOM/README.md

 snocom -b biosfile.rom < intape.txt > outtype.txt -d 2048

+-b overwrites the autoloader with a custom memory image.

+-i is the input tape file

+-o is the output typewriter file

 -d dumps the contents of memory after the specified number of clock cycles (to aid with debugging)

 registerfile.2048